Being assertive: Reduce stress, communicate better

 Now consider the other side.
 If your style is aggressive, you may come across as a bully who ignores others' needs, feelings and opinions.
 You may appear self-righteous or superior.
 Very aggressive people embarrass, intimidate and scare others and may even be physically threatening.

 You may think that being aggressive gets you what you want.
 However, it comes at a cost.
 Aggression weakens trust and mutual respect.
 Others may come to resent you, leading them to avoid or oppose you.

 Assertive vs. passive-aggressive behavior

 Now consider passive-aggressive behavior.
 If you communicate in a passive-aggressive manner, you may say yes when you want to say no. You may be sarcastic or complain about others behind their backs.
 Rather than confront an issue directly, you may show your anger and feelings through your actions or negative attitude.
 You may have developed a passive-aggressive style because you're uncomfortable being direct about your needs and feelings.

 What are the drawbacks of a passive-aggressive communication style?
-Over time, passive-aggressive behavior damages relationships and undercuts mutual respect, which makes it difficult for you to get your goals and needs met.
+Over time, passive-aggressive behavior damages relationships and weakens mutual respect.
+This makes it difficult for you to get your goals and needs met.

 The benefits of being assertive

 Being assertive is usually viewed as a healthier communication style.
 Assertiveness offers many benefits.
 It helps you keep people from taking advantage of you.
 It can also help you from acting like a bully to others.

 Behaving assertively can help you: